qq456cvb/CPPF/README.md

 </div>

   CPPF is a pure sim-to-real method that achieves 9D pose estimation in the wild.
 Our model is trained solely on ShapeNet synthetic models (without any real-world background pasting), and could be directly applied to real-world scenarios (i.e., NOCS REAL275, SUN RGB-D, etc.).
 CPPF achieves the goal by using only local $SE3$-invariant geometric features, and leverages a bottom-up voting scheme, which is quite different from previous end-to-end learning methods.
 Our model is robust to noise, and can obtain decent predictions even if only bounding box masks are provided.

+# News
+- **[2022.03]** Our another Detection-by-Voting method [Canonical Voting](https://github.com/qq456cvb/CanonicalVoting), which achieves SoTA on ScanNet, SceneNN, SUN RGB-D is accepted to CVPR 2022.
 # Contents
 - [Overview](#overview)
 - [Installation](#installation)